nutrun/glow/README.md

 - `GLOW_QUEUE`: beanstalkd queue to connect to, defaults to `0.0.0.0:11300`
 - `GLOW_SMTP_SERVER`: server to use for sending emails [listener only]
 - `GLOW_MAIL_FROM`: emails sent by glow will have this as the `from` field, defaults to `glow@example.com` [listener only]
+- `GLOW_DEPS`: path to file containing list of tube dependency configuration (see below for details)

 ## Listener
 A listener connects to the beanstalk queue the environment variable GLOW_QUEUE points to, listens for jobs and executes them.